Whale stranding: 230 whales stranded on Tasmanian beach

 More than 200 whales have beached themselves in a mass stranding in Tasmania, Australia.

-The whales, half of which appear to still be alive, were discovered in Macquarie Harbour - the same location where the country's worst stranding occurred exactly two years ago.
+The whales, half of which appear to still be alive, were discovered in Macquarie Harbour on the island's west coast - where the country's worst stranding occurred two years ago.

-The reason for this stranding is unknown, but whale rescuers have been sent to help.
+The reason for this latest stranding is unknown, but whale rescuers have been sent to help.

-It comes just one day after a separate mass stranding incident in Tasmania.
+It comes just a day after a separate mass stranding in northern Tasmania.

 The incident on Tuesday saw 14 young sperm whales found dead on King Island, in Tasmania's Bass Strait.